nyzd/bread-calc/README.md

 # Bread Calculator
-Counts the pull requests of the repo.
+Counts the pull requests of repos.